orbeon/orbeon-forms-doc/form-runner/link-embed/liferay-proxy-portlet.md

         * `Orbeon-Liferay-User-Group-Name`
         * `Orbeon-Liferay-User-Roles`

-    When read-only access is enabled, if the Form Runner summary page is enabled and accessed, selecting a form takes the user to the Review page instead of the Edit page for a given form.
+    When read-only access is enabled, if the Form Runner Summary page is enabled and accessed, selecting a form takes the user to the Review page instead of the Edit page for a given form.

     Press the "Save" or "Cancel" button to save/cancel and return to the portlet.